-Fullmetal Alchemist Trading Card Game has everything that both trading
+Fullmetal Alchemist Trading Card Game

-Fantasy mode, and Multiplayer via the Nintendo Wi-Fi Connection
+• Multiple modes, including Tutorial, Single match, Character mode, Fantasy mode, and Multiplayer via the Nintendo Wi-Fi Connection

 • The complete rule set from the Press Pass Fullmetal Alchemist trading card game

 • Unlockable characters like Edward Elric, Roy Mustang, Father Cornello and Lust, complete with voiceovers from the original cast

 • Extensive Touch Screen support: Shuffle and move cards with the DS stylus.
 You can even tear open booster packs!

 • Build and save your own custom decks